 Violent crime, mugging, and pickpocketing

-Violent crime is very rare in Vienna and the risk from this kind of crime is very low.
+Violent crime is very rare in Vienna and the risk of this kind of crime is very low.
 Some other types of crime, such as mugging, and pickpocketing is more possible but still rare.

 To avoid pickpocketers, use common sense and don’t bring your valuables with you, and keep your wallet, phone, documents, and keys safe and close to you.
 If you are carrying a backpack, make sure it is closed, and if you want to feel safer, carry it in your hands.